dashjoin/djapp-wot/paper.md

 ## Introduction

+Internet of Things (IoT) describes applying internet technology to devices in homes, factories, or smart cities.
+Obviously this space offers tremendous potential for applications like energy management, predictive maintenance, and many more.
+With IoT being such a wide field, many different vendors are active in it.
+The W3C Web of Things (WoT) standard aims at overcoming the resulting interoperability challenge.

+Several WoT SDKs and tools are already available (https://www.w3.org/WoT/developers/).
+We are specifically interested in applications that make use of WoT’s generic nature.
+This means that rather than building a solution for one application area, we want the solution to be able to provide value on top of any WoT device.
+This concept was introduced by Sciullo et al (https://arxiv.org/pdf/1910.04617).
+We build on their ideas and extend them, specifically by introducing security, semantic mappings, and the ability to leverage artificial intelligence to interact with arbitrary devices more easily.

 * W3C Web of Things (WoT) aims at countering the fragmentation in the IoT space by using and extending existing, standardized Web technologies
 * Several tools and SDKs are available (https://www.w3.org/WoT/developers/)
 * Related work: https://arxiv.org/pdf/1910.04617